SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 ```

-After that we are ready to check the system for local identifiability:
+After that, we are ready to check the system for local identifiability:
 ```julia
 # query local identifiability
 # we pass the ode-system